 is present at the root folder of your app.

 During the deployment process you’ll see the following output, mentioning that the framework has correctly been detected.

 -----> Detected WordPress ... -----> Setting up WordPress

-By default WordPress use configuration file to configure a deployed
+By default WordPress uses a configuration file to configure a deployed

 application.
-In order to add environment variable support, you must edit the
+In order to add environment variables support, you must edit the

 wp-config.php file to read the

 DATABASE_URL environment variable.